 Beef Stock Ingredients

-Bovine femurs.
+Bovine femurs and necks.
 Wait that’s it?!
 Yup.
 Remember, this is a bone stock, not a broth.

 Once it reaches 15 PSI I put the timer on for an hour, open one of the kitchen windows, and turn on the overhead exhaust.
 It will steam and spit and fill the house with that deep beefy aroma.
 Once the timer goes off, I simply turn the oven off and let it cool to room temperature.